040code/040code/_posts/2018-09-18-fsf-frontend.md

 ### To push, or not to push?! - The future of HTTP/2 server push
 rating: :star: :star: :star: :star:

-Patrick Hamann [@patrickhamann](https://twitter.com/patrickhamann), resource loading is still hard, performance in the browser is tightly copuled to latency connection costs are high and scipt execution is expensive.
-Patrick explained how to use resources wisely, make a difference between critical resourses. resourses in the users viewport, and non critical resources.
+Patrick Hamann [@patrickhamann](https://twitter.com/patrickhamann), resource loading is still hard, performance in the browser is tightly coupled to latency, connection costs are high, and scipt execution is expensive.
+Patrick explained how to use resources wisely, make a difference between critical resources. resources in the users viewport, and non critical resources.
 By using preload, push and async push together with a strategy of critical resource a hugh step can be made for a high performing web app.
 See the slides [here](https://noti.st/patrickhamann/9GvEed/to-push-or-not-to-push)

 ### The Future of Front-End Performance